-In this blog post, we’ll take a look at how you can extract values from records and lists using power query.
+In this blog post, we’ll take a look at how you can extract values from records and lists using Power Query.
 As you can see, the first column in my table contains records.
-You may watch the full video of this tutorial at the bottom of this blog.
+You can watch the full video of this tutorial at the bottom of this blog.

 Let’s say I want to extract a single value from this record, and I don’t want to expand the entire record.
 I just want to retrieve the name.

 To retrieve a single value from the record, I will use a function called Record.Field.
 First, we’ll add a custom column.

 Second, enter the M function then point to Column1 which contains our records and identifies the field that we want to access.

 All we have to do is pass its name as a text value.
 That field was called Name so we’ll add a closing parentheses and press OK.